-You might have enough depth of field for a normal subject such as a person several metres away.
+You might have enough depth of field for a normal subject such as a person several meters away.
 But this will go down as you move the camera closer to the subject.

 This presents a particular difficulty in macro photography.
 Obtaining a large image of a small object on your sensor means getting the camera very close to the subject.

-You can use a small aperture to maximise the depth of field.
+You can use a small aperture to maximize the depth of field.
 But closing it down to the min. will introduce diffraction.
 And it’ll soften the resulting image.

-It’s quite common for the resulting macro depth of field to be only a few millimetres.
+It’s quite common for the resulting macro depth of field to be only a few millimeters.
 Even when using a small aperture.

 For the sharpest results, set your lens aperture to around the middle of its range.
 This is the sweet spot.

 You’ll avoid diffraction softness.
-And a very shallow depth of field when shooting at max aperture as well.
+And a very shallow depth of field when shooting at the max aperture.

 Even with the optimal aperture, the depth of field can still be small.
 Canon’s MP-E 65mm macro lens is capable of x1 to x5 magnifications.
 But it has a depth of field at full magnification of 40 microns.